Kotkoa/my-cv/index.md

 ### ABOUT ME

 I'm a self-taught Javascript Developer, now working with React.js, Tailwindscc, and Mobx.
-I seek a Middle Frontend Developer position in an EU-based team that will utilize my professional and technical skills.
-My 10+ years of IT experience allows me to understand the dependency quality result of teamwork.
+I'm looking for a Middle Frontend Developer position in an EU-based team that will use my professional and technical skills.
-I'm reliable, having-an-eye for a details front-end developer with a passion to provide high-quality UI for the end users.
-I have focused to create things that didn't exist before and are new to the world.
-Pay attention to details, with an ability to concentrate on routine tasks, and have a strong drive to constantly improve my skills.
+I'm reliable and pay attention to details front-end developer with a passion to provide high-quality UI for the end users.
+I'm focused to create things that didn't exist before and are new to the world.
+I have an ability to concentrate on routine tasks, and have a strong drive to constantly improve my skills.

 ### EXPERIENCE